 A data platform lets you integrate large amounts of data from any source, standardise formats, and ensure consistency and integrity.
 You can’t expect all of your data to live in one place, so you’ll need to create sharing mechanisms, such as data lakes or warehouses, to allow different departments to access and use the data.
 Proper governance needs to be incorporated, including access controls, data privacy, and security measures for protecting sensitive information.

 Map to your customer data model(s) and perform customer identity resolution.

 Once your data is connected, the next step is to organize and harmonise your data in relation to your customer data model.
 It’s essential to have a customer relationship management (CRM) system to get a complete, 360-degree view of your customer data.

 If your teams are not already together on CRM, you won’t have the full picture you need to get useful results from your models.

-You can harmonize data in your CRM by using AI to create a set of match rules for customer identity resolution.
+You can harmonise data in your CRM by using AI to create a set of match rules for customer identity resolution.

-When you bring data together from across your company and incorporate generative AI, your CRM becomes a centralized hub for creating unified customer profiles that all your teams can access.
+When you bring data together from across your company and incorporate generative AI, your CRM becomes a centralised hub for creating unified customer profiles that all your teams can access.